 The M-Rokkor is tiny, only bested in size by the Leica Summarit 50mm f2.4 (sans hood, obviously) which is a truly tiny lens.
 It sports an authoritative aperture ring that clicks with ease even though it’s quite small.
 Additionally, I usually use a 1A Skylite on the front of the lens as protection – seems to work pretty well and actively reduced flare, perhaps more than the multicoat does.

-The M-Rokkor handles like any good Leica lens from the 70s, so long as it’s a good copy.
+The M-Rokkor handles like any good Leica lens from the Minolta (1970s through mid-80s) era, so long as it’s a good copy.
 Mine’s in pretty good shape, some faded paint here and there but for the most part it’s pretty good for a lens that’s forty or so years old.
 Focus is nothing out of the ordinary for a rangefinder lens, but the real winner here is the overall size of the 40mm M-Rokkor even with a filter screwed on it’s absolutely tiny.

 While most Leica lenses have the concave focus tab that fits around a finger, the 40mm M-Rokkor has this odd squarey-bolt-looking-tab-thing as a focus tab.
-But, at least it’s got one!
-It doesn’t work quite as well as Leica’s usual tab but it’s just as good in daily shooting.
-It is big enough to use in a similar fashion to Leica’s (the old one one finger against the tab focus method) or the alternative “pinch-it-like-a-nipple” method – either way is pretty solid for rangefinder focussing.
-The focus throw is very short, making focusing a dream, even for a rangefinder.
+At least it’s got one, it does make focusing way easier with rangefinder lenses.
+The nub thing on the M-Rokkor doesn’t work quite as well as Leica’s usual tab but it’s just as good in daily shooting.
+It is big enough to use in a similar fashion to Leica’s (the old one one finger against the tab focus method) or the alternative “pinch-it-like-a-nipple” method – either way is pretty solid for focussing.
+The focus throw is very short, making focusing a dream and quite fast once you get in the zone, even for a rookie.
 The focus is smooth, as smooth as any Leica or Zeiss lens I’ve used and extremely easy to nail focus.
 Even though this is a vintage lens it’s very much of the Leica standard quality, it’s not a modern lens by any means but this little lens is very, very well made and stands the test of time.

 Attached to the M9 the M-Rokkor is tiny and doesn’t really add to the weight of the camera, even though the M9 is insanely heavy anyways it does gain some utility with a tiny lens like the M-Rokkor strapped to the front of it.
 I prefer to use my M9 with a wrist strap and leather case, mainly to reduce it’s unwieldy weight and give it some padding.